jeanrjc/BacterialSlimulations/readme.md

 It contains the main scripts to run the simulations under a given SLiM model.

+## Branch with data used for running experiments

+This branch contains, the different parameters' file under `params`'s folder, used for running experiments.

 ## Dependencies

 Just create a conda environment by using the following command once you're in this directory: